k-vyn/framer-ios-kit/README.md

 This will position the layer at x:20, y:20 on iPhone 6, and x:30, y:30 on iPhone 6 plus.

-Side note, you can also do this on one line if you'd prefer using this syntax.
-Just replace the the layer.constraints line from above with this line.
+Side note: you can also do this on one line if you'd prefer using this syntax.
+Just replace the layer.constraints line from above with this line.
 You'll still need to run the ios.layout function.

 <pre>
 layer.constraints = {top:10, leading:10}
 </pre>
 <div id='opposite' />

 ##### Setting Opposing Constraints
-If you set a leading & trailing or a top & bottom, Dynamic Layout will do its best to honor the constraints, which will mean the height/width will be adjusted.
-For example, if you set your constraints to  leading:0 and trailing:0, you layer's width will be the device's width.
+If you set a leading & trailing or a top & bottom, Dynamic Layout will do its best to honor the constraints, which will mean the height/width will need to be adjusted.
+For example, if you set the constraints of a layer to  `leading: 0` and `trailing:0`, the layer's width will be adjusted to the device's width.

-WARNING - If you set too many opposing constraints, I'm sure not what'll happen.
-Best of luck. `¯\_(ツ)_/¯`
+WARNING - If you set too many opposing constraints, I'm not sure what'll happen.
+Best of luck. `¯\_(ツ)_/¯` Try to just set no more than one of each constraint.

 #### Relationships
 One of the most powerful things of Dynamic Layout is relationships.
 Relationships allows you to link a layer onto another layer in a variety of ways.